Candelariella: Habitat and distribution

 Candelariella species are found across the globe, although most commonly described in North America, Asia, and Australia.
 Species can be found on calcareous and non-calcareous rock, soil, tree bark, mosses, and other lichens.
 While some species may grow only on rock, and others only on trees, the more generalist species can be found in a variety of locations.

-Ecology
+Species interactions

 As of 2016, 16 lichenicolous fungi have been documented parasitising species of the genus Candellariella.
 These are: Tremella candelariellae, Polysporina subfuscescens, Sarcogyne sphaeospora, Arthonia almquistii, Caloplaca grimmiae, Carbonea vitellinaria, Trichonectria furcatosetosa, Lichenochora arctica, Sarcopyrenia cylindrospora, Zwackhiomyces lecanorae, Phoma candelariellae, Henfellra muriformis, Ascochyta candelariellicola, Taeniolella delicata, Intralichen christiansenii, and Intralichen lichenicola.